pints-team/pints/README.md

 Examples are given in the `example_x.py` files, in the root of the project.

+## Requirements

+- Python 2.7
+- Python libraries: cma numpy matplotlib scipy

 ## Testing pints

-To run all tests, lone the repository, navigate to the pints directory and type:
+To run all tests, clone the repository, navigate to the pints directory and type:

 ```